Sylphara/Sylphara/README.md

 ## Hey there 👋

-I'm Brandon, an ECE focused student in Pennsylvania.
+My name is Brandon, an ECE focused student in Pennsylvania.

 I am working with C and Linux in order to learn more about low-level programming.